cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 ---
 To summarise

-Cloudant is a distributed database which stores your database broken into multiple shards, with three copies of each shard spread around a ring of storage nodes.
-Cloudant is eventual consistent, favouring high availability over strong consistency.
+Cloudant is a distributed service which stores databases which broken into multiple shards, with three copies of each shard spread around a ring of storage nodes.
+Cloudant is eventually consistent, favouring high availability over strong consistency.

 Avoid writing to the same document over and over so as not to create conflicts, although conflicts are sometime inevitable in replicating situations.